abhinavtk1/Mathematical-Modelling-in-Industry/Black Box Models & Linear Isotropic Diffusion/README.md

-Name: ABHINAV T K    <br />
-Roll No.: MA23M002    <br />
-This folder contains codes and images of Assignment 2.
-Refer to MA23M002_A2.pdf for solutions in order.
+Refer to Problem statement for the problem and Main Solution for the solutions.

 MATLAB solution codes:
 1. ma23m002_a2_q1_modified.m